divio/divio-cloud-docs/how-to/configure-media-custom-domain.rst

 about keeping this up-to-date - it's managed for you.

 When using your own custom domain, you will need to manage the configuration.
-For example, if your project is redeployed to a different region, the URL for its storage could change, and both the Nginx configuration and the ``DEFAULT_STORAGE_DSN`` will need to be changed too.
+For example, if your application is redeployed to a different region, the URL for its storage could change, and both the Nginx configuration and the ``DEFAULT_STORAGE_DSN`` will need to be changed too.